-This festival isn’t just a few days in a venue or two – it’s a citywide takeover with ambitious legacy plans.
-This includes instant impact projects like large scale city dressing (from flags to billboards, digital displays to guerrilla interventions), local SME taster events and co-branded Google webinars to long-term impact projects including apprenticeship schemes, local curriculum tie-ins, a digital storytelling destination (The Good Business Journal) and 100+ national and international partnerships with cross-sector organisations.
+This festival wouldn’t be just a few days in a venue or two but a citywide takeover with ambitious legacy plans.
+This included instant impact projects like large scale city dressing (from flags to billboards, digital displays to guerrilla interventions), local SME taster events and co-branded Google webinars to long-term impact projects including apprenticeship schemes, local curriculum tie-ins, a digital storytelling destination (The Good Business Journal) and 100+ national and international partnerships with cross-sector organisations.

-Originally set to take place in October 2020 as a three-day city-region takeover festival in Liverpool, the Covid-19 pandemic derailed our original plan, and like so many other events at the time the event had to be shifted online.
+Originally set to take place in October 2020 as a three-day city-region takeover festival in Liverpool, the Covid-19 pandemic derailed the plan, and like so many other events at the time the event had to be shifted online.